Sahar-Heu/shmsr/content/about/index.md

 ## Hello, I'm Sahar,

-a creative dreamer and freelance designer based in Vienna, Austria.
+a creative dreamer and freelance graphic designer based in Vienna, Austria.

 My specialties are bespoke design for print, digital and brand identity, although I also do styling for photoshoots and events occasionally.